 Most notably he leaves the final “k” consonant off one of the words (จาก; final stops in Thai are unreleased, as with many Asian languages, which can make them difficult for beginners from other linguistic backgrounds to hear).

 This is likely a consequence of trying to repeat the language without the experience listening to it to discern the sounds properly.

 2. The child’s mimicry isn’t forced or very conscious of the language

 The young child who repeats may make a lot of mistakes for many reasons.

-They’re still going through a lot of physiological development, and may not have developed the ability to articulate or coordinate the production of some sounds.
+They’re still going through a lot of physiological development, and may not have developed the ability to articulate or coordinate the production of many sounds.

 They may mishear or not be able to repeat long strings of syllables back.

-Because often they are doing this conscious repeating with little experience with the new language, while they try to approximate what they hear they end up mostly borrowing sounds from their own language.
+Because they are often doing this conscious repeating with little experience with the new language, while they try to approximate what they hear, they end up borrowing sounds from their first language.

 Nagel touches on this when he writes:

 At the end of the day, natural language learning is 100% mimicry of sound patterns.